AmiDARK/Amos-Professional-X-Source-Code-Official/README.md

 With recent minding about future, I decided to restart the project in a more flexible way.
 It is now called "Amos Professional Unity".
 The Amos Professional AGA (The X Project) is now stopped in its current shape/form.
 A new project is born and will replace the Amos Professional AGA (The X Project).
 2021 should be the year of the Amos Professional Unity projet.
-The official "Amos Professional AGA (The X Project)" will be maintened to receive now updates for the "Amos Professional Unity" project.
+The official ["Amos Professional AGA (The X Project)"](http://amos-professional-aga.frederic-cordier.fr/?amos-professional-aga-x-version) mini website will be maintened to receive now updates for the "Amos Professional Unity" project.
-It is located there : http://amos-professional-aga.frederic-cordier.fr/?amos-professional-aga-x-version
 Regards,
 AmiDARK